hickmanw/jupyterhub/docs/source/troubleshooting.md

 ```

 You should see a similar 200 message, as above, in the Hub log when you first
-visit your single-user notebook server.
+visit your single-user server.
 If you don't see this message in the log, it
-may mean that your single-user notebook server isn't connecting to your Hub.
+may mean that your single-user server isn't connecting to your Hub.

 If you see 403 (forbidden) like this, it's likely a token problem: